molleraj/ti95interface/README.md

 Press I/O to access input/output menus first.
 Then select TAP for tape storage operations (F1).
 Select RD (F1) to read a file from cassette (PC/Arduino) or WRT (F2) to write a file to cassette (PC/Arduino).
 Only run scripts on the computer (listed below) after pressing OK at "PRESS PLAY" or before pressing OK at "PRESS RECORD" prompts.

+PC operation:

+Scripts are Linux compatible, tested on a GalliumOS (Ubuntu 18.04) Chromebook.
+They should be Mac (Unix) compatible as well.
+Baud rate was reduced from 500000 to 460800 to make the sketch compatible with the terminal emulator Tera Term on Windows.
+The serial port should be set to that of the Arduino Leonardo and 460800 baud/8 bits/no stop bit/1 parity bit (460800 8N1).
+Send and receive TI-95 tape format files with ASCII upload/logging in Tera Term (to be tested).

+Tape file format:

+To be documented.
+Once documented, it will be possible to compile keystroke listings (typed in a certain format) to tape format and back.

 Included files:

 ti95_receive.sh - to receive files from the TI-95 on the PC.